U.S. Senate passes landmark legislation to aid veterans exposed to burn pits, Agent Orange - NewsBreak

 “All of them are being operated by host nation contractors or host nation military partners and none by U.S. forces,” the spokesperson said.
 “Due to security considerations, we do not release the exact locations of those burn pits.”

-The post U.S. Senate passes landmark legislation to aid veterans exposed to burn pits, Agent Orange appeared first on Alaska Beacon .
+The post U.S. Senate passes landmark legislation to aid veterans exposed to burn pits, Agent Orange appeared first on Missouri Independent .